Chapter 46:

 "I-I'm S-sorry!
 I didn't mean to I swear!"
 The patient apologized frantically as he grabbed gloves to wear.

-He locked eye contact with her, prompting her breathing to slowly matches his.
+He locked eye contact with her, prompting her breathing to slowly match his.

-"Did you finished the admission ma'am?"
+"Did you finish the admission, ma'am?"
 He continued the tone deafness olympics.

 "That's great!
 We appreciate you!"